How Tekka Durians Came To Be Known As Musang Queen

 Even though they don’t have a huge supply comparable to mao shan wang, they are not as rare as black thorn too.

-The problem with moist fermentation and ripeness issue mentioned earlier are 2 big reasons why many farm owners will not commit too much of their land to cultivate it.
+The problem with moist fermentation and ripeness issue mentioned earlier are 2 big reasons why many farm owners will not commit too much of their land to cultivate it even though the trees are generally known to be a resilient breed.
 As a business, why take on such a risk when there are more economically safer options like MSW?

 The best quality tekkas tend to be congregated in Kuala Lumpur as the old tree inventory makes the short trip to the capital city.